 Every three years, at least 30 residences are tested for lead and copper at-the-tap.
-The most recent set of samples were collected in 2020.
-Lead was detected in three homes, none of which exceeded the action level.
-Copper was detected in 24 homes, none of which exceeded the action level.
-A regulatory action level is the concentration which, if exceeded, triggers treatment or other requirements that a water system must follow.
-In 2020, no school submitted a request to be sampled for lead.
+The most recent set of samples were collected in 2023.
+Lead was detected in 1 home, none of which exceeded the action level.

+Copper was detected in 12 homes, none of which exceeded the action level.
+A regulatory action level is in the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+In 2023, no school submitted a request to be sampled for lead.